josephmontes/VAA/README.md

 ## PLAYER SPOTLIGHT
 ### Blake Snell
-  - Despite his 4-Seam Fastball getting hit very hard this season, it has been a plus pitch for him in 2019, 2021 and 2022 seasons
+  - Despite his 4-Seam Fastball getting hit very hard in this 2023 season, it has been an effective pitch for him in 2019, 2021 and 2022 seasons
-    - Year after year he throws it at about 95 mph
+    - He throws it at 95 mph
   - It usually works in the middle parts of the plate because of the deception Snell creates by tunneling it with his higher quality breaking stuff
-    - In 2021 and 2022 he started throwing it more towards his arm side of the plate
+    - In 2021 and 2022 he started throwing it more towards his arm side of the plate, likely because he started incorporating his Slider more in 2021 and 2022
     - The table below shows the plate coordinates of his 4-Seam Fastball by season
       - plate_x = 0 means it is in the middle, plate_x > 0 means that it is to the right (catchers perspective) and plate_x < 0 means that it is to the left (inside to RHB)

         ![Screenshot 2023-09-13 151308](https://github.com/josephmontes/VAA/assets/125607783/0a621958-e72b-4395-b19c-4f4f2d2fb9ab)

       - Note that in 2019 it was working in the top-middle part of the zone, in 2021 and 2022 it was working lower in the zone on the arm side of the plate, and in 2023 he is throwing it more middle-middle
+        - He is not throwing his Slider at the same rate that he was in 2021 and 2022 (24% -> 14%) and he is throwing his Curveball more (14% -> 19%)
+        - This could explain the notable change in 4-Seam Fastball location from year to year

-  - In 2023, he is throwing his 4-Seam Fastball under 50% for the first time since his Cy Young season in 2018 (according to Baseball Savant)
+  - In 2023, the usage rate of his 4-Seam Fastball is under 50% for the first time since his Cy Young season in 2018 (according to Baseball Savant)
-    - His Curveball, Slider and Changeup are legitimate plus pitches in every aspect, and throwing them more has really worked for him in 2023 as he is currently a Cy Young front-runner
+    - His Curveball, Slider and Changeup are legitimate plus pitches in every aspect, and throwing them more has really worked for him in 2023 despite not having an overly effective 4-Seam Fastball, as he is currently a Cy Young front-runner
-    - Batters have a 0.375 wOBA against his 4-Seam Fastball in 2023 with a 0.409 xwOBA
+    - In 2023, batters have a 0.375 wOBA against his 4-Seam Fastball with a 0.409 xwOBA
+      - These are the highest marks against his 4-Seam Fastball in his career

 ### Justin Steele
   - In 2022, his 4-Seam Fastball was not an effective pitch for him